FellinRoberto/PersonalityPrediction/README.md

 # PersonalityPrediction
-The goal of this project is to predict the users' personality using social media texts.
+The goal of this project is to predict the user's personality using social media texts.